adamchainz/SublimeFiglet/README.md

 SublimeFiglet
 =============

-Add in Big ASCII Lettering direct from the figlet[1] to Sublime Text[2].
+Add in Big ASCII Lettering direct from the Figlet [1] to Sublime Text [2].

 How to Use